 One night a few months later, I went to my studio and was looking for inspiration, I glanced at the box.
 I reached for the magazines and newspapers.
 Little by little I picked out different images and began creating collages with them.
 I became lost in the process—time disappeared.
 Working with found materials was incredibly freeing and I loved creating art without being confined by details, perfection, and realism.

 I enjoy the process of adding on, glazing over, ripping off, covering up, subtracting, and collaging together.
 I will also use paint on top of collage to transform it even more.
 The images used in my collages have been collected over time.
-They hold their own history and memory with me or in themselves.
-This sparks my imagination and ultimately determines their fate.
+They hold their own history and memory with me or in themselves which sparks my imagination.
 Maybe these special images will never be seen and left underneath the paint… and some will be seen forever.

 I continue to explore different mediums and subject matter… but I always circle back to collage eventually.
 I like to uplift my audience.
 Like when you suddenly come upon a gorgeous view in the outdoors.
 Being able to express myself this way, through my art, is what I am grateful for.